Skip Navigation

 David earned his Bachelor of Science degree in Chemical Engineering from Purdue University and maintains Level 4 Water Treatment and Level 4 Distribution certifications from the Nevada Division of Environmental Protection.

-David and his wife, Lisa, have lived in southern Nevada for nearly 25 years where they raised four children.
+David and his wife, Lisa, have lived in southern Nevada for 25 years where they raised four children.

 Colby Pellegrino, Deputy General Manager, Resources